splunk/public-o11y-docs/get-started/core2o11y/practice-reliability/slis.rst

 Splunk APM
 ===================================================================================
 You can monitor your SLIs in Splunk APM.
 Splunk APM automatically generates a service map displaying all of your instrumented and inferred services, the dependencies among them, and SLIs for each when you select a service.
 See :ref:`apm-service-map`.
 The service map shows SLIs for your services, including error rate, root error rate, and latency of your services.
 The right panel also shows services by error rate, top error sources, and services by latency.
 For example, you can track whether the SLI for your 90th percentile service latency for each service is less than 5 seconds.
-On the following service map, we can see in the :strong:`Services By Latency (P90)` chart on the right that all services have a P90 of less than one second with the longest being 472 milliseconds.
-You can also track error rates on the service map.
-In the :strong:`Services by Error Rate` chart
+On the following service map, we can see in the :strong:`Services By Latency (P90)` chart on the right that all services have a P90 of less than one minute.
+You can also track error rates on the service map in the :strong:`Services by Error Rate` chart.

 .. image:: /_images/get-started/core2o11y-apm-map.png
   :width: 100%
   :alt: This screenshot shows an APM service map.

+You can alert on a service by creating a detector.
+See :ref:`create-detectors` to learn how.
+See You can also rely on :ref:`built-in alert conditions <condition-reference>` or `link detectors to charts <linking-detectors>`.

 :ref:`built-in-dashboards` in Splunk APM are automatically populated with SLIs for all integrated services, as seen in the following sample APM dashboard.